ZhenyingZhu/StudyNotes/SystemDesign.md

 Visibility rules for observing a consistent snapshot **[KEY]**

-- at the start of each transaction, DB lists all the ongoing transactions, and ignore their writes.
+- at the start of each transaction, DB lists all the ongoing transactions, and ignore their writes
 - any writes made by aborted transactions are ignored
 - any transactions with a later txid are ignored
 - all other writes are visible to the app's queries